 Anacampseros retusa Poelln.

-Anacampseros nitida, Anacampseros retusa f. parva, Anacampseros retusa f. rubra, Anacampseros truncata
+Anacampseros nitida, Anacampseros retusa subsp. retusa, Anacampseros truncata

 How to Grow and Care

 Anacampseros grow well in partial sun with bright light enhancing the leaf colors and keeping them compact.
-They require a gritty free-draining soil with added organic material and low to moderate watering.
-The beautiful caudiciform species are prone to rot and should be watered very sparingly.
-Feed with a high potassium fertilizer in summer during the growing season diluted to one-fourth potency and mix into the watering can for application.
-Anacampseros is an excellent plant for container growing.
-It always looks good and stays small.
-It looks fine in a cold greenhouse and frame.
-It does well outdoors in raised beds and terraces as well.
+They require gritty, free-draining soil with added organic material and low to moderate watering.
+The caudiciform species are prone to rot and should be watered very sparingly.
+Feed with a high potassium fertilizer during the growing season, diluted to 1/4 potency, and mix into the watering can for application.